ollypolly/ollypolly/README.md

 <br />

-Hiya, I'm [Olly Pethick](https://ollys.work/) a Frontend Web Developer with a passion for good UX.
-I have a BSc in Computer Science.
-When I'm not working on a personal web project, I play Tennis, Skateboard, read tech articles to further my knowledge.
+Hiya, I'm [Olly Pethick](https://ollys.work/) a Frontend Web Developer with a passion for creating elegant UX.
+I have a BSc in Computer Science from Loughborough University, where I ran Loughborough TechSoc for 2 years.
+When I'm not working or coding on a personal web project, I play Tennis, Skateboard, Run and read tech articles on DEV.to, Medium and CSS tricks.